G-U-N/PyCIL/README.md

 </div>

 Welcome to PyCIL, perhaps the toolbox for class-incremental learning with the **most** implemented methods.
 This is the code repository for "PyCIL: A Python Toolbox for Class-Incremental Learning" [[paper]](https://arxiv.org/abs/2112.12533) in PyTorch.
-If you use any content of this repo for your work, please cite the following bib entry:
+If you use any content of this repo for your work, please cite the following bib entries:

     @article{zhou2023pycil,
         author = {Da-Wei Zhou and Fu-Yun Wang and Han-Jia Ye and De-Chuan Zhan},